Oliver Callan: Live

 Callan performed five sell-out nights live at Dublin's Olympia Theatre between September 2008 and May 2013.
 Paul Galvin featured in that live show along with over fifty other characters.
 He has also performed shows nationwide and appeared in viral adverts for Lidl, The Irish Sun and Paddy Power.

+RTÉ Radio 1

+On 20 January 2024, RTÉ announced that Callan would become the new host of the 9am slot on RTÉ Radio 1 taking over from Ryan Tubridy.